Carrieukie/TictacToe-Minimax-Alpha-Beta/README.md

-# TicTacToe-Minimax-Alpha-Beta
+# TicTacToe-AI-MCTS-Minimax

 **Work in Progress**

 ## Overview

-TicTacToe-Minimax-Alpha-Beta is an advanced implementation of the classic Tic Tac Toe game, leveraging the **Minimax algorithm** with **Alpha-Beta pruning** for efficient decision-making.
-This project showcases AI capabilities in determining the optimal move, offering a challenging opponent for players.
+TicTacToe-AI-MCTS-Minimax is an advanced implementation of the classic Tic Tac Toe game, showcasing the power of AI through the Monte Carlo Tree Search (MCTS) and Minimax algorithm with Alpha-Beta pruning.
+This project demonstrates efficient decision-making and strategic gameplay, offering a formidable AI opponent.

-The project is built for Android using Jetpack Compose, providing a modern, declarative UI framework.
-This ensures a smooth and interactive gaming experience.
+The project is built for Android using Jetpack Compose, ensuring a modern, declarative UI framework for a smooth and interactive gaming experience.
 ## Algorithms

 ### Minimax with Alpha-Beta Pruning